 Even though a relationship is coming to a close, it is possible to move on and live a fulfilling life when all is said and done.
-As you go through this challenging time, it’s important to have your family and loved ones by your side, as well as professional divorce attorneys who can advocate for your best interests.
+As you go through this challenging time, it’s important to have your family and loved ones by your side, as well as family attorneys who can advocate for your best interests.
 Get in touch with Petrelli Previtera today to learn what we can do for you, and read on to discover the best methods of processing your grief after a painful separation.

 Sit With Your Feelings

 It’s normal to feel highs and lows as the days go on, as well as cycle through a variety of emotions.
 You may feel relieved that you are free from a toxic situation.
 The next moment, you could be angry that the relationship had to end the way it did.
 Confusion, sadness, resentment, frustration — these are all normal.
 Identify what you are feeling and acknowledge it as part of the healing process.
 This may be painful, but it will help you move through the grieving process.

 No matter how hard it may be to discuss your feelings with others, it’s essential to find a way to talk about how you’re doing.
 Connecting with friends and family who understand your pain will make the process easier and help you feel less alone.
 If you don’t feel ready to share your emotions, start a journal to release some of your pent up feelings.